demourak/goemerchant-woocommerce-plugin/README.md

 Brought to you by [Kevin DeMoura] for goemerchant.com.

 == Installation ==
+1. Download the plugin's zip folder.
+2. On your Wordpress dashboard side menu, navigate to Plugins --> Add New.
+3. Click "Upload Plugin".
+4. Your computer's file browser will appear.
+Use it to select the plugin's zip folder.

+OR

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.